 - 1/2 cup dry white wine such as Riesling or Chardonnay

 - 15 ounces diced tomatoes Italian style, or regular style

 - 1 cup sliced baby bella mushrooms optional

 - Turn instant pot to saute and heat until hot.

 - Add in oil to Instant Pot and add in onions and peppers.
 Saute for 2-4 minutes, or until onions begin to soften.
 Add in garlic and saute for another 30 seconds.

-- To the inner pot, add in chicken stock, oregano, mushrooms, capers, and pinch of salt and pepper.
-Stir to combine and then nestle chicken thighs into sauce.
+- To the inner pot, add in chicken stock, oregano, mushrooms, capers, and a pinch of salt and pepper.
+Stir to combine and then nestle chicken thighs into the sauce.
 Sprinkle chicken with a bit of salt and pepper.
 Pour the tomatoes over the chicken thighs.

 - Close lid on pressure cooker, being sure vent knob is placed towards sealed position.
 Cook on high pressure for 9 minutes.